abdulkadirdere/iso_codes/README.md

-# Lookup Tables
+# Lookup Datasets
-Any sort of lookup tables.
+Any sort of lookup datasets/tables.
 Feel free to use and contribute.

 All data is collected from public websites.